abarker/typped/doc/sphinx_docs/other_possible_generalizations.rst

 The implementation problem arises in the ``recursive_parse`` function.
 In the loop for tail handlers there is always a lookahead to the precedence of the next token (which is compared to the subexpression precedence).
 So we need to find the precedence of the `peek(1)` token.
-When precedence can vary according to the dispatched tail handlers we need to determine which precedence value to peek at.
-But the "winning" handler that is dispatched can vary according to the conditions at the time when that peek token itself is processed.
+Precedence can vary according to which tail handler (construct) *would be* dispatched, so we need to determine that.
+But which constuct "wins" the dispatching can vary according to the conditions at the time when that peek token itself is processed.

 There are ways to get a reasonable version of this, subject to some limitations.
 You essentially step the lexer ahead to approximate the time when the peek token would be processed, look up the handler/construct, get its precedence value, and then step the lexer back.
-This would need to be made precise, and the limitations discussed.
-Since that adds a lot of complexity for a feature that would probably be little-used it is not currently implemented.
+This adds complexity and an extra `go_back` operation per subexpression for a feature that would probably be little-used.
+It is not currently implemented (but there is currently commented-out code that could be adapted to do it).
 Interactions with other features, such as jops, would also need to be considered.

 General position-dependent handling functions
 ---------------------------------------------